O2eg/db_converter/README.md

 In all deployment modes two parameters are mandatory:

-`--db-name` - name of directory located in `packets`
+* `--db-name` - name of directory located in `packets`

-`--packet-name` - the name of one database, a list of databases separated by commas, or `ALL` to automatically substitute all databases listed in `db_converter.conf`
+* `--packet-name` - the name of one database, a list of databases separated by commas, or `ALL` to automatically substitute all databases listed in `db_converter.conf`

+# Files layout

+# Parameters

 Ways to list target databases: